St. Elmo's fire: In literature

 The phenomenon appears in the first stanza of Robert Hayden's poem "The Ballad of Nat Turner"; it is also referred to with the term "corposant" in the first section of his long poem "Middle Passage".

 In Kurt Vonnegut's Slaughterhouse-Five, Billy Pilgrim sees the phenomenon on soldiers' helmets and on rooftops.
 Vonnegut's The Sirens of Titan also notes the phenomenon affecting Winston Niles Rumfoord's dog, Kazak, the Hound of Space, in conjunction with solar disturbances of the chrono-synclastic infundibulum.

 In Robert Aickman's story "Niemandswasser" (1975), the protagonist, Prince Albrecht von Allendorf, is "known as Elmo to his associates, because of the fire which to them emanated from him".
 "There was an inspirational force in Elmo of which the sensitive soon became aware, and which had led to his Spottname or nickname."

 In On the Banks of Plum Creek by Laura Ingalls Wilder, St. Elmo's fire is seen by the girls and Ma during one of the blizzards.
 It was described as coming down the stove pipe and rolling across the floor following Ma's knitting needles; it did not burn the floor (pages 309–310).
 The phenomenon as described, however, is more similar to ball lightning.

 In Voyager, the third major novel in Diana Gabaldon's popular Outlander series, the primary characters experience St. Elmo's fire while lost at sea in a thunderstorm between Hispaniola and coastal Georgia.

 St. Elmo's fire is also mentioned in the novel, Castaways of the Flying Dutchman by Brian Jacques.

+It is referenced multiple times in the novel Pet Sematary by Stephen King.

+It is referenced multiple times in the Urban-Fantasy series The Dresden Files by Jim Butcher, particularly when magical beings such as the protagonist's dog are exerting power, especially during conflict, or to describe the visual effects of magic being used.

+In Larry McMurtry's Pulitzer Prize-winning novel Lonesome Dove (1985), St. Elmo's Fire appears twice during two dramatic thunderstorms on the cattle drive (chapters 31 and 62):